vfonic/vscode-ada-lightbulb/README.md

     - Local Refs: Heads, Tags & Remotes
     - Local Uncommitted Changes
   - View commit details and file changes by clicking on a commit
-    - View the Visual Studio Code Diff of a file change by clicking on it in the commit details view
+    - View the diff of a file change by clicking on it in the commit details view
   - Perform Git Actions (available by right clicking on a commit / branch / tag):
     - Create, Checkout, Rename, Delete & Merge branches
     - Add, Delete & Push tags
     - Checkout, Cherry Pick, Merge & Revert commits
     - Reset current branch to commit
     - Copy commit hashes, tag names & branch names to the clipboard
-- "Ada Lightbulb: View Graph" launch command in the Command Palette
+- "Ada Lightbulb: Open Graph" launch command in the Command Palette
 - "Ada Lightbulb" launch button in the Status Bar

-## Extension Settings

-This extension contributes the following settings:

-- `ada-lightbulb.autoCenterCommitDetailsView`: Automatically center the commit details view when it is opened.
-- `ada-lightbulb.dateFormat`: Specifies the date format to be used in the date column of the graph.
-- `ada-lightbulb.dateType`: Specifies the date type to be displayed throughout Ada Lightbulb, either the author or commit date.
-- `ada-lightbulb.fetchAvatars`: Fetch avatars of commit authors and committers.
-Default: false (disabled)
-- `ada-lightbulb.graphColours`: Specifies the colours used on the graph.
-- `ada-lightbulb.graphStyle`: Specifies the style of the graph.
-- `ada-lightbulb.initialLoadCommits`: Specifies the number of commits to initially load.
-- `ada-lightbulb.maxDepthOfRepoSearch`: Specifies the maximum depth of subfolders to search when discovering repositories in the workspace.
-Default: 0 (don't search subfolders)
-- `ada-lightbulb.loadMoreCommits`: Specifies the number of commits to load when the "Load More Commits" button is pressed (only shown when more commits are available).
-- `ada-lightbulb.showCurrentBranchByDefault`: Show the current branch by default when Ada Lightbulb is opened.
-Default: false (show all branches)
-- `ada-lightbulb.showStatusBarItem`: Show a Status Bar item which opens Ada Lightbulb when clicked.
-- `ada-lightbulb.showUncommittedChanges`: Show uncommitted changes (set to false to decrease load time on large repositories).
-- `ada-lightbulb.tabIconColourTheme`: Specifies the colour theme of the icon displayed on the Ada Lightbulb tab.

-This extension consumes the following settings:

-- `git.path`: Specifies the path of a portable Git installation.

-More information on each setting, including detailed descriptions, default values and types is available [here](https://github.com/mhutchie/vscode-ada-lightbulb/wiki/Extension-Settings).

 ## Extension Commands

-This extension contributes the following commands:
+This extension contributes the following command:

-- `ada-lightbulb.view`: Ada Lightbulb: View Graph
+- `ada-lightbulb.view`: Ada Lightbulb: Open Graph
-- `ada-lightbulb.clearAvatarCache`: Ada Lightbulb: Clear Avatar Cache

 ## Release Notes